Wednesday, April 27, 2011

 "We're going to another store," she said curtly and was gone.
 Only the smell of burning hair remained . . . and the squeak of italian shoes on terrazzo as Clean and Steamy struggled to catch her.

 Silently, I saluted him.
 Putting up with her shit probably seems worth it.
 But he should really be thinking in the short term with that one.
 I grabbed the cart and started toward the meat counter, the fancy vegetables I could put away myself.

 Monday, April 11, 2011

-Her hair, coifed in that overly short, low maintenance way, hung in vaguely straight, ragged clumps like a Japanese cartoon character.
-Often, style is completely absent from hairstyle.
+Her hair, coifed in a short, low maintenance way, hung in vaguely straight, ragged clumps like a Japanese cartoon character.
+Proving each day that style is often completely absent from hairstyle.
 Her unblinking eyes, magnified by large thick glasses, scanned the entryway like klieg lights at a prison riot.
 In Winter, her calf high boots and fleece vest, worn over the requisite red polo shirt and a turtleneck, gave her a vaguely sinister look; like a Scandinavian Nazi.
-Not heinous, but like a cheap effort at heinous in order to fit in with an occupier.
+Not heinous, but like a cheap effort at heinous in order to curry the favor of an actually heinous occupier.
 More accurately perhaps, she looked like a Swedish Nazi in a drag show; if there could ever be such a thing.